HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Performance
 description: Performance chapter of the 2024 Web Almanac covering Core Web Vitals, with deep dives into the Largest Contentful Paint, Cumulative Layout Shift, and Interaction to Next Paint metrics and their diagnostics.
+hero_alt: Hero image of Web Almanac chracters images to a web page, while another Web Almanac character times them with a stopwatch.
 authors: [imeugenia, ines-akrap]
 reviewers: [rviscomi, siakaramalegos]
 editors: [Cherry]